 Our Mission

 Accelerate The Care is a non-profit entity devoted to helping the Alzheimer’s community in Northern Michigan.
-As the number of Alzheimers victims grows in our community and with more family and friends serving as caregivers, it is our goal to provide extra support to all who are affected.
+As the number of individuals living with Alzheimers grows in our community and with more family and friends serving as caregivers, it is our goal to provide extra support to all who are affected.

 Our mission began with the passing of Beverly Davis due to Alzheimer’s.
 In her name and her amazing spirit we have grown to be able to educate caregivers and community members as well as aid through direct funding in times of need.
 Our goal is to always listen and to be open to ways that we can help to make this horrible disease easier on all involved.